amozhegov/amozhegov/README.md

 Computer Science Enthusiast (Data Science and Machine Learning)

 ## 🏫 Education
-Master's Degree in Computational Intelligence and Internet of Things
+Master's Degree in Computational Intelligence and Internet of Things at the [University of Córdoba](http://www.uco.es/), Spain.

 ## Skills
 Tensorflow